Child Custody Lawyer in Orlando

 Do Courts Always Determine Child Custody?

-Florida courts encourage parents to reach voluntary custody agreements through negotiation or mediation—the court will only impose orders when parents are unable to agree.
-Mediation is widely used in Orange County and throughout Orlando to facilitate communication, minimize conflict, and focus on your child’s specific needs.
-Many custody attorneys in Orlando, including Benjamin Law, advocate for collaborative solutions when possible, but stand ready to litigate as needed to protect your parental rights and your child’s welfare.
-Once parents reach an agreement, their parenting plan must be submitted to the court for approval and must comply with all applicable local and state laws.
+Florida courts encourage parents to reach voluntary custody agreements through negotiation or mediation.
+The court imposes an order only when parents can’t agree.
+Mediation is widely used in Orange County to facilitate communication, minimize conflict, and focus on the child’s specific needs without a formal hearing.
+At Benjamin Law, we advocate for collaborative solutions when they can be reached safely and fairly, and we stand ready to litigate when needed to protect your parental rights and your child’s welfare.

 A comprehensive parenting plan should include: